 Off With Their Heads!

 The queen of hearts must have been a great gardener, because she knew the secret to a colorful garden!
-Deadhead flowers to prolong their bloom time.
+Deadhead perennial flowers to prolong their bloom time.
 To do this, cut the stem with pruning scissors just below the flower head.

 Deadheading stimulates new growth so the plant will continue to produce new blooms.
 When a plant keeps it’s spent flower heads, it puts energy into seed production instead of blooming.
 Deadheading can also allow bulb flowers to put energy into root growth instead of their seeds.

-Which flowers need deadheading?
+Which parennial flowers need deadheading?
 Rudbeckia, Coneflower, Agastache, Daisies, Lavender, Peonies, Roses and most annuals benefit from deadheading.
 If a plant is labeled as “continuous bloom” or “self-cleaning”, it does not need to be deadheaded.

-Perennials that Bloom 8-12 Weeks
+Perennial Flowers that Bloom 8-12 Weeks in Summer

 1. Agastache (Hyssop)